 Partners in Innovation

-The next wave of disposable hygiene innovations may be better addressed through developing partnerships.
-Diaper, adult incontinence, and feminine care producers—and their suppliers—each have valuable insights.
+The next wave of absorbent hygiene innovations may be better addressed through developing partnerships.
+Diaper, adult incontinence, and period care producers—and their suppliers—each have valuable insights.
 Share your challenges.
 Urge partners to collaborate.
 The best suppliers will be a step ahead and ready with ideas to keep your business moving forward.
 Through partnerships such as these, we help enable innovation, performance, and ongoing satisfaction for consumers today and tomorrow.

 Discover More about Disposable Hygiene Adhesive Trends